The Sri Sathya Sai Education in Human Values (SSSEHV) Global Compendium

-From the Co-Chairpersons of the Education Committee Marianne Meyer and Dr. Pal Dhall, “This Compendium is the result of painstaking work to collect data on SSEHV programs and projects from around the world.
-Given the common origin and common aims of all the SSEHV programs and projects, it is appropriate to look upon them as aspects of one single project.
+From the Co-Chairpersons of the Education Committee Marianne Meyer and Dr. Pal Dhall, “This Compendium is the result of painstaking work to collect data on SSSEHV programs and projects from around the world.
+Given the common origin and common aims of all the SSSEHV programs and projects, it is appropriate to look upon them as aspects of one single project.
 All these programs and projects raise the level of awareness of our human purpose on earth and aim to lift morality to a higher level by igniting the conscience of humanity through living life consciously rather than drifting along unconsciously.
-The key outcome of all the SSEHV work is the transformation of humanity.”
+The key outcome of all the SSSEHV work is the transformation of humanity.”

-To set the stage for your exploration of the panorama of SSEHV programs across countries, cultures and climes, we commend you to the Compendium’s Foreword by Dr. William Harvey, Prasanthi Council, who simply and eloquently portrays the fundamental inspiring basis of Sathya Sai Education in Human Values.
+To set the stage for your exploration of the panorama of SSSEHV programs across countries, cultures and climes, we commend you to the Compendium’s Foreword by Dr. William Harvey, Prasanthi Council, who simply and eloquently portrays the fundamental inspiring basis of Sri Sathya Sai Education in Human Values.
 Dr. Harvey writes,

 “We live in a vast and glorious universe, replete with wonders and dazzling complexities.
 And though far from understanding its mysteries, we strive to enjoy its gifts, along with devoting at least a modicum of attention to doing our part in helping to sustain its preservation.
 To a large degree, any spiritual or God-directed efforts in which we may be engaged should be guided by the wisdom of the ages.